quanglddev/True-Value-Trading/README.md

 ## To-do
 - Add options chain with automatic contract rating
-- Add more stocks that are compatible with this trading stragety
+- Add more stocks that are compatible with this trading strategy
 - Add support for mobile devices

 ## Team